 Liu Xiaodong is one of China's pre-eminent contemporary artists.
 His masterly and often large-scale paintings depict scenes of modern life around the globe.
-Louisiana presents a new series by Liu from an expedition to Uummannaq, Greenland.
+Louisiana presented a new series by Liu from an expedition to Uummannaq, Greenland.

 The Chinese painter Liu Xiaodong (b.
 1963) has gained international fame for his ability to depict moments and stories from contemporary human life as well as situations and landscapes with outstanding immediacy and extraordinary empathy.
 He trained in both the classical Chinese tradition and the official Chinese variant of Soviet Social Realism.
 His painting skills are remarkable, but it is his use of them in depictions of people close up and in the often slightly comfortless modern world that gives his works depth and range.